Gap Year Days 134 – 141

-Would I go back?
+Would I go back to Albania?
 Yes.
 I feel like there is more to see, particularly the beach and the hills.
 I really wanted to hike from Valbona to Theth in the Accursed Mountains, but the high temperatures and the day lost travelling put paid to that.
 It’s still on my very long list…

 Josie is a forty-something budget traveller.
 She only discovered travel in her late thirties, but since then has travelled extensively including taking an adult gap year.
 She is now based in Australia and loves sharing all she has learned about travelling on a budget but with the comforts a Gen Xer requires.